 Security and safety measures are another way to get a home insurance discount.
 Adding security features to your home can make your home secure, which reduces your chances of a break-in.
 They can also alert you to things like fires and gas leaks, which could save your family from injuries or even death.
 Security and safety measures are usually devices, such as:

 - Deadbolts on exterior doors

 - Water leak detectors

 - Burglar and fire alarm systems

 - Sprinkler system

-Some smart home devices, like smart thermostats and the Amazon Echo Dot, can sometimes get you a discount on your home insurance, depending on the company.
+Some smart home devices, like smart thermostats and home monitoring systems, can sometimes get you a discount on your home insurance, depending on the company.
 Some insurance companies also partner with certain smart device companies, offering additional incentives, including free devices.

 Making updates to your home that can make it more resistant to damage is another way to get home insurance discounts.
 Installing an impact-resistant roof or storm shutters to lessen damage from a storm may help you get cheaper home insurance.
 Some insurance companies also offer discounts for upgrading to a new electrical, heating or plumbing system if you live in an older home.

 Some home insurance companies reward you for staying with the same company year after year.
 Loyalty discounts vary and are not offered by all companies.
-For instance, Allstate rewards new customers with a 10% discount and continues the same discount for each year you remain a customer.
+For instance, Allstate rewards new customers with a discount up to 10% and continues the same discount for each year you remain a customer.